h01ger/piuparts/README_server.txt

 * "slave-count" is the number of concurrent slaves to start.
  Default: "1".

+* "slave-flush-interval" is an interval (in seconds) of processing a section which has more queued work after that the slave will connect to the master and flush pending logfiles before resuming the section.
+ Default: "0", i.e. disabled.

 * "output-directory" is the directory where piuparts-report places the logfiles, generated html files, charts, ... that can be served by a webserver.